SecurityBagel/SCFBagel/README.md

 2. Download and run the .pbit or .pbix file and wait for auto download or refresh of source files.

 # Usage
+- Interact with the Power BI Desktop buttons by holding CTRL+click, or upload to your own Power BI Service for web-based experience.
 - Select one or more authoritative statuatory, regulatory, contractual or industry frameworks from the Secure Controls Framework (SCF).
 - Analyze and tailor your desired SCF controls and view mappings.
 - Generate control and assessment spreadsheets.